jordanhill-NMTAFE/BSBINS401-ICT40120/2 KAD/5 Assess Tool/AT2 Independent Research Project Final Report and Presentation/assessment.md

 #### Instructions

-- **Choose a Research Topic**:
-  - Select an area of interest relevant to an organisation or industry sector.
-- **Identify Research Objectives**:
-  - Define at least two specific research objectives that address a problem or opportunity.
-- **Identify Potential Information Sources**:
+#### Task 1: Identify Research Objectives and Develop Research Strategy

+Begin by choosing a research topic relevant to an organisation or industry sector.
+Define at least two specific research objectives that address a problem or opportunity.
+Research and identify potential datasets or information sources that align with your objectives, and evaluate their quality and reliability—considering factors such as accuracy, authority, relevance, and likelihood of bias.
+Develop and confirm a research strategy that is appropriate for your objectives, making use of common research approaches.

+**Response Requirements:**

+For this task, submit a research proposal that includes:

-  - Research and identify potential datasets or information sources relevant to your objectives.
+- An introduction and background to your topic
-- **Assess Reliability of Sources**:
-  - Evaluate the quality and reliability of your chosen data sources, considering aspects such as accuracy, authority, relevance, and likelihood of bias.
-- **Confirm Research Strategy**:
-  - Develop and confirm a research strategy that is appropriate and relevant to your objectives, utilising common research strategies.

-#### Response Requirements

-- **Research Proposal**:
-  - Submit a proposal including:
-    - Introduction and background
-    - Research objectives
+- Clearly stated research objectives
-    - Proposed data sources and assessment of their reliability
+- A summary of proposed data sources and your assessment of their reliability
-    - Research strategy outline
+- An outline of your research strategy
-- **Final Report**:
-  - Include a section titled "Research Objectives and Strategy" detailing the above.

 ---

 ### Task 2: Collect and Store Research Information

-#### Instructions

-- **Data Collection**:
+**Instructions:**
-  - Access the selected dataset(s) and collect relevant information in a format suitable for analysis.
+Access your selected dataset(s) and collect relevant information in a format suitable for analysis.
+Organise the data effectively (for example, using dataframes in Pandas), and ensure it is stored securely in line with organisational policies and security requirements.
-- **Data Organisation**:
-  - Organise the data effectively for analysis (e.g., using dataframes in Pandas).
-- **Data Storage**:
-  - Ensure data is stored securely, following organisational policies and procedures related to accessing and storing information, and security requirements.

-#### Response Requirements

-- **Documentation**:
+**Response Requirements:**
-  - In your report, include a "Data Collection and Storage" section.
-    - Explain how you accessed and collected the data.
-    - Describe how you organised the data for analysis.
-    - Document the security measures taken to store the data.
+In your report, include a "Data Collection and Storage" section that explains how you accessed and collected the data, how you organised it for analysis, and what security measures you used to store it.
+Add any relevant code snippets or methods in the appendices.
-- **Appendices**:
-  - Include any code snippets or methods used for data collection and storage.

 ---

 ### Task 3: Analyse Information and Synthesise Findings

-#### Instructions

-- **Data Analysis**:
-  - Analyse the data using appropriate methods and tools, ensuring efficient and reliable research methods.
-- **Identify Themes and Patterns**:
-  - Identify significant themes, patterns, or trends in the data.
-- **Draw Conclusions**:
+**Instructions:**
-  - Develop conclusions that are justified, evidence-based, and consistent with your research strategy.
-  - Clearly articulate any assumptions made during your analysis.
+Analyse your data using appropriate methods and tools, ensuring your approach is efficient and reliable.
+Identify significant themes, patterns, or trends, and develop conclusions that are justified, evidence-based, and consistent with your research strategy.
+Clearly state any assumptions made during your analysis.

-#### Response Requirements

-- **Documentation**:
-  - Include a comprehensive "Data Analysis and Findings" section in your report.
-    - Present your analysis with appropriate visualisations and explanations.
-    - Discuss the themes and patterns identified.
-    - Justify your conclusions with evidence from your analysis.
-- **Appendices**:
-  - Provide detailed code and methodologies used in your analysis.
+**Response Requirements:**
+Your report should contain a comprehensive "Data Analysis and Findings" section, presenting your analysis with visualisations and explanations, discussing identified themes and patterns, and justifying your conclusions with evidence.
+Include detailed code and methodologies in the appendices.

 ---

 ### Task 4: Prepare the Final Report

-#### Instructions

-- **Report Structure**:
+**Instructions:**
-  - Follow the professional report structure provided in the templates.
-  - Ensure all required sections are included: executive summary, introduction, methodology, analysis, conclusions, recommendations, references, and appendices.
+Follow the professional report structure provided in the templates, ensuring all required sections are included: executive summary, introduction, methodology, analysis, conclusions, recommendations, references, and appendices.
+Seek feedback on your draft report according to organisational policies and revise it based on the feedback received.
-- **Facilitate Review**:
-  - Seek feedback on your draft report according to organisational policies.
-  - Revise the report based on the feedback received.

-#### Response Requirements

-- **Documentation**:
+**Response Requirements:**
-  - Submit a polished final report adhering to the word limit (1,000–2,000 words).
-  - Demonstrate professional writing, formatting, and presentation, following organisational policies on the form and content of research reports.
+Submit a polished final report (1,000–2,000 words) that demonstrates professional writing, formatting, and presentation, and adheres to organisational policies on the form and content of research reports.
+Submit the final report via the LMS by the due date.
-  - Include a "Facilitation of Review" section detailing how feedback was incorporated.
-- **Submission**:
-  - Submit the final report via the LMS by the due date.

 ---

 ### Task 5: Present Research Information and Obtain Feedback

-#### Instructions

-- **Prepare Presentation**:
-  - Develop a presentation that effectively summarises your research project.
-  - Use visual aids and storytelling techniques to engage the audience.
-- **Deliver Presentation**:
+**Instructions:**
-  - Present your findings to the class in a 15-minute session.
-  - Engage with the audience and communicate your research effectively.
+Develop a presentation that effectively summarises your research project, using visual aids and storytelling techniques to engage your audience.
+Present your findings to the class in a 15-minute session, encourage questions and discussion, and gather feedback on the suitability and sufficiency of your findings.
-- **Obtain Feedback**:
-  - Encourage questions and discussions.
-  - Gather feedback on the suitability and sufficiency of your findings in accordance with organisational requirements.

-#### Response Requirements

-- **Slides**:
+**Response Requirements:**
 - Submit your presentation slides via the LMS prior to presenting.
-- **In-Class**:
 - Deliver your presentation during the scheduled session.
-- **Post-Presentation**:
-  - Include a "Feedback and Reflection" section in your report summarising the feedback received and your reflections.
+- After your presentation, include a "Feedback and Reflection" section in your report summarising the feedback received and your own reflections.
-- **Observation**:
 - Your instructor will assess your presentation using the observation checklist.